 The Vecino Vineyard is located near the northeast corner of Potter Valley, about 30 minutes’ drive outside of Ukiah in Mendocino County.
 The Sauvignon block, planted in the late 80’s, climbs a south-facing slope above the headwaters of the east fork of the Russian River.
 Potter Valley is known for sweltering hot days and piercingly cold nights.
 While these extremes present challenges, they’re ideal for keeping the grapes’ natural acidity intact through the ripening season, and they also mean disease pressure is low.
 The soils are alluvial plain deposits derived from the Franciscan Complex bedrock of the hills that ring the valley.
 At Vecino, it goes from sandy loam on the hillsides to clay-rich loam in lower areas.

 “Conscientious” might be the best word to describe the farming at Vecino.
 Luke pays close attention and gives incredible care to his vineyard.
 This means keeping the soil healthy by avoiding any herbicides and by applying biodynamic practices.
 It also means intervention only when it’s really needed.
-Working this way, in the favorable environment of Potter Valley, means that Luke is able to grow healthy grapes without making a fight out of it (ZERO sprays in 2018!).
+Working this way in the favorable environment of Potter Valley means that Luke is able to get through many seasons without spraying a thing!

 Restaurateur Adel Atallah bought his small hillside property outside Healdsburg back in the 1990’s.
 The attractions of the place are obvious – a beautiful view of the Dry Creek Valley, a seasonal creek, and a good supply of water among them.
 At the top of the property sits a fabulous house with broad palm trees lining the drive.